gsdkira/sei-project-1/README.md

 # MVP Goals

 * Render the starting screen
+* Player and obstacles will be abstract shapes.
 * Have the player move side to side in a container
 * Lose points when buying processed foods.
 * Gain points when buying healthy foods.